Baby rattle

 A baby rattle is a rattle produced specifically for the amusement of an infant.
-Rattles have been used for this purpose since antiquity, and experts in child development believe they help the infant improve hand eye coordination by stimulating their senses.
+Rattles have been used for this purpose since antiquity, and experts in child development believe they help the infant improve hand-eye coordination by stimulating their senses.

 History

 Baby rattles go back at least 2500 years.
 A rattle made of clay was found in Poland in a grave of a baby who was a member of the early Iron Age Lusatian culture, and was documented by archaeologists.
 That hollow clay rattle was shaped like a pillow and was filled with little balls.
 It was found next to a tiny urn containing the cremated remains of the baby.
 Many similar examples of baby rattles have been recovered from Greco-Roman archaeological sites.
 Often, these rattles were in the shape of a pig or a boar, and sometimes a figure of a baby was riding the animal.
 Pigs were associated with the Greek goddess Demeter, who was invoked in rituals intended to protect babies in life and death.

 Greek philosopher Aristotle says in his Politics that young children should be given a rattle (particularly one designed by Archytas) to keep them quiet and "stop them from breaking things in the house".

+In Celtic cultures, it was common practice to produce toys out of rushes, much like how Brigid's cross are made in Irish culture, Morthwyl sinc (or 'Rygarug') are produced by the Welsh, they are woven by hand and teeth into a cocoon shaped encasing, inside there would be pebbles or possibly dried seeds to produce the rattling sound.

 In colonial America, artisans made elaborate gold and silver baby rattles incorporating bells and whistles and teething devices made of coral.